orlo/security-page/docs/index.md

 <!--- __Customization:__ Very customizable.
 Choose the elements you’re compliant to.
 Do not hesitate to link to other pages or resources that detail more your compliance.  --->

+**ICO Registration**
+Orlo is registered on the data protection public register with the [ICO](https://ico.org.uk/ESDWebPages/Entry/ZA181887) under reference number #ZA181887 as SocialSignIn.
+You can download our latest certificate here: [ICO Certificate](files/orlo_ico_certificate.pdf)

 **Cyber Essentials**

 We are Cyber Essentials accredited, you can download our current certificate from here:  [Cyber Essentials Certificate](files/cyber_essentials.pdf)